 Naturally, Hyakumeruge has the power to take people's eyeballs.

-Tragically, Hyakumeruge plummets to her death and explodes when Barom 1 pulls her head off and throws it down mountainside, then races it to the bottom and punches it in the eye.
+Tragically, Hyakumeruge plummets to her death and explodes when Barom 1 pulls her head off, throws it down a mountainside, races it to the bottom and punches it in the eye.